mattrglobal/sample-apps/verify-callback-express/README.md

 Pre-requisites:

-* You'll need a valid Access token for the MATTR Platform, if you do not have a tenent setup [get started here](https://mattr.global/get-started).
+* You'll need a valid Access token for the MATTR Platform, if you do not have a tenent set up [get started here](https://mattr.global/get-started).
-* Have a valid [Verifier DID](https://learn.mattr.global/api-ref#operation/retrieveListOfDids) and [Presentation Request Template](https://learn.mattr.global/api-ref#operation/createPresTemplate) and know the ID's of each.
+* Have a valid [Verifier DID](https://learn.mattr.global/api-ref#operation/retrieveListOfDids) and [Presentation  Template](https://learn.mattr.global/api-ref#operation/createPresTemplate) and know the ID's of each.
 * Download the MATTR Mobile Wallet app and hold a Credential matching the Presentation Request
 * Have your local development environment setup with Node and NPM/Yarn, you will need to make outbound calls to the internet